Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The net investment returns for members within the self-select funds are as follows:

-These costs are those paid by a Scheme member from their member pot.
+Costs are those paid by a Scheme member from their member pot.
 They include total ongoing charges which are paid by the member rather than by the Employer.
-The Employer meets other rum1ing costs of the Scheme.
+The Employer meets other running costs of the Scheme.
 Figures shown are not guaranteed.

 Growth Rates Assumed